-Part 6 of NI 51-101 requires that the disclosure of the material change include a discussion of the reporting issuer's reasonable expectation of how the material change has affected the issuer's reserves data and other information contained in its filed disclosure.
-This would not necessarily require that an evaluation be carried out.
+Part 6 of NI 51-101 requires that the disclosure of the material change include a discussion of the reporting issuer's reasonable expectation of how the material change has affected the reporting issuer's reserves data and other information contained in its filed disclosure.
+This would not-necessarily require that an evaluation be carried out.
 However, the reporting issuer should ensure it complies with the general disclosure requirements set out in Part 5, as applicable.
 For example, if the material change report discloses an updated reserves estimate, this should be prepared in accordance with the COGE Handbook and by a qualified reserves evaluator or auditor.
+The continuity of ongoing disclosure, including the disclosure of material changes as they happen, is an important factor in keeping investors informed of a reporting issuer's business.